Bosch Building Technologies

 What is a Point Profile or Point Index and how are they programmed?

-• A ‘Point Profile’ or Point Index’ is the set of parameters that define how the panel will respond when the input point becomes faulted.
-Point Profiles and Point Indexes are the same set of parameters that are different only in the panel types that use the label.
-Older panels used the label Point Index, newer types use Point Profile.
+• A ‘Point Profile’ or Point Index’ is the set of parameters that define how the panel will behave when an input point becomes faulted.
+Either of the labels Profile or Index refer to the same set of settings.
+B8512G, B9512G and B-series types use the term Profile and older types use the term Index.

-• Only one Point Profile or Point Index is used for all input points of the same type.
-For example, all of the perimeter instant doors would use a single Profile/Index.
-An additional profile or index is only created when slight differences exist between inputs such as setting a longer entry delay for the back door versus the front door.
-In this case a second profile/index is created with similar settings except the longer entry delay.
+• Only one Profile/Index is needed for all of the same type of input points.
+For example, all of the perimeter delay doors would use a single Profile/Index.
+An additional Profile/Index is created only when minor differences exist between points.
+For example, when different entry delay times are required for the front door versus the back door.
+In this case a second Profile/Index is created with all of the same settings except entry delay.

 How to configure a Point Profile in B8512G/B9512G and GV4 version 2+ panel types.